DeFUCC/gun-vue/README.md

 We manage tasks for the build at this [Taskade project](https://www.taskade.com/d/XtaACTKmN4KqSC1v?share=view&view=hsVKduBWoYMa9S7a).

-## How to build the workspace repo yourself
+## How to build the workspace repo yourself?

 1. Clone the repo
 2. Use [pnpm](https://pnpm.io/) to install all the dependencies in the workspaces